YuiSurbhi/Pandas-Notes/README.md

                Series is a single column in a table, which is why considered 1-D.<br>

-  2. **Dataframe:** A dataframe is a multi-dimensional labeled data structure that consists of columns, each of which can hold different data type. 📉<br>
+  2. **Dataframe:** A dataframe is a multi-dimensional labeled data structure that consists of columns, each of which can hold different data types. 📉<br>
                   The representation of data is in tabular form, similar to a spreadsheet or SQL table.<br>

-▫️ Pandas is a wide range functionalities of data manipulation and analysis including data cleaning, data filtering and more.<br>
+▫️ Pandas have a wide range functionalities of data manipulation and analysis including data cleaning, data filtering, and more.<br>

 ▫️ Pandas is a base of Data Science.<br>